oracle-livelabs/apex/shopping-cart/installing-sample-tables/installing-sample-tables.md

 ## Introduction

-In this lab, you will learn how to install sample tables and views from Sample Datasets.
+In this lab, you will learn to install sample tables and views from Sample Datasets.
 This particular sample dataset is a collection of customers, stores, products, and orders used to manage the shopping cart.

 Estimated Time: 5 minutes